 Including hostels, guesthouses & 1 night in hammocks on the beach

 Bilingual Adventure Leaders in each country on our Southeast Asia adventure tour

 Transport within Southeast Asia, including the flight from Laos to Vietnam

 Day 1 – Bangkok, Thailand:

-Welcome to Bangkok – the first day of your South East Asia Group Tour!
+Welcome to Bangkok – the first day of your South East Asia Adventure Tour!
 You will meet the Adventure Leader and the rest of the group at the hostel around 5pm.
 You’ll have a briefing and get to know your travel companions over dinner and drinks in an idyllic rooftop bar with stunning views.

 After dinner you’ll head straight to the station to board your night train to Chiang Mai – your train will depart at 7.35pm from the station, so don’t be late!